michelesr/resume/sorcinelli.md

     - Development and maintenance of the OpenShift template for the application
     - Deploy of the application on a private cloud OpenShift instance
     - General development, testing, and bug fixing
+    - Installation of OpenShift Origin on a private Atomic CentOS cluster

 *   **DevOps Engineer**